 You can easily move your posts to another time or date using the drag-and-drop feature:

 If you are more of a ‘list’ kind of person and prefer seeing your social media posting schedule organized into a list rather than a calendar, switch to the ‘Queue’ view option:

 Any cool idea that you might be nurturing but don’t have the time to finish just yet, can be saved as a draft.
 Being able to save your post as a draft is also great when your text is ready, but you haven’t found an image to go with it, or don’t have a link for it yet.

-You will be able to see your draft posts in the calendar along with other scheduled publications or in a separate ‘Posts’ tab.
+You will be able to see your draft posts in the posting calendar along with other scheduled publications or in a separate ‘Posts’ tab.
 That way, you won’t forget about them:

 Don’t worry: a publication marked as a ‘draft’ will never go live without your permission.
 To publish it, you will need to open it and hit the ‘Schedule’ button.